-Lower the hood to spin the wheel.
-The motor disengages automatically at the right speed, and the wheel will coast at the required measuring speed.
-The brake engages automatically when the measuring cycle is complete.
-After the wheel stops and the the flashing CCC message reappears, spin the wheel again.
+If you spin the wheel too fast, the buzzer will sound continuously until the wheel slows to measuring speed.
+The calibration program operates normally and accurately, but calibration time will be increased.
+After the wheel stops and the flashing CCC message reappears, spin the wheel again.
 Calibration usually requires four consecutive, accurate spins.